ch570512/Qlockwork/README.md

 |           |
  -----------
 ```
 QLOCKWORK is a free and open source (FOSS) "word-clock", written in C++ for the ESP8266 microcontroller.
-It maintains time and date using NTP from a time server on the Internet.
+It drives an 11 by 10 RGB-LED matrix, easily made up from an LED strip, to light up words telling the time.
+It maintains date and time using NTP from a time server on the Internet.

 At powerup the clock performs a quick self test.
 The sequence of the colors should be: red, green, blue then white.
 If not, you have to check the LED driver setup.
 Then the clock shows the local IP address it received via DHCP.